 Day 38-39: Cusco – we spent around 8 days here between other tours and trips and loved the city.
 Packed with quaint architecture and lots to do, it’s laid back and very traveller friendly.

 Day 40-42: Puerto Maldonado Jungle – there are lots of places to visit the amazon, we chose Puerto Maldonado as it was accessible from our base in Cusco and had an action packed few days seeing so much wildlife and so many awesome animals, including sloths!
+We had a bit of a torrid time in the Amazon to be honest.

 Day 43-44: Cusco